Nike, Inc.: Sports apparel

 Nike's first apparel products were track running shoes.
 Nike Air Max is a line of shoes first released by Nike, Inc. in 1987.
 Additional product lines were introduced later, such as Air Huarache, which debuted in 1992.
-The most recent additions to their line are the Nike 6.0, Nike NYX, and Nike SB shoes, designed for skateboarding.
-Nike has recently introduced cricket shoes called Air Zoom Yorker, designed to be 30% lighter than their competitors'.
+The most recent additions to its line are the Nike 6.0, Nike NYX, and Nike SB shoes, designed for skateboarding.
+Nike has recently introduced cricket shoes called Air Zoom Yorker, designed to be 30% lighter than its competitors'.
 In 2008, Nike introduced the Air Jordan XX3, a high-performance basketball shoe designed with the environment in mind.

 Nike's range of products include shoes, jerseys, shorts, cleats, baselayers, etc. for sports activities such as soccer, basketball, track and field, combat sports, tennis, American football, athletics, golf, ice hockey, and cross training for men, women, and children.
 Nike also sells shoes for activities such as skateboarding, baseball, cycling, volleyball, wrestling, cheerleading, lacrosse, cricket, aquatic activities, auto racing, and other athletic and recreational uses.
 Nike partnered with Apple Inc. to produce the Nike+ product that monitors a runner's performance via a radio device in the shoe that links to the iPod nano.
 While the product generates useful statistics, it has been criticized by researchers who were able to identify users' RFID devices from 60 ft away using small, concealable intelligence motes in a wireless sensor network.

 In 2004, Nike launched the SPARQ Training Program/Division.
 Some of Nike's newest shoes contain Flywire and Lunarlite Foam to reduce weight.
 The Air Zoom Vomero running shoe, introduced in 2006 and currently in its 11th generation, featured a combination of groundbreaking innovations including a full-length air cushioned sole, an external heel counter, a crashpad in the heel for shock absorption, and Fit Frame technology for a stable fit.

 In 2023, Nike told ESPN that it would cease using kangaroo skins in its products by the end of that year and debut "a new Nike-only, proprietary synthetic upper, [with] a new material that is a better performance solution and replaces the use of kangaroo leather."